Flesh-Vessel/BGMv2-webcam-plugin-linux/readme.md

   3. Supplied target video background (samples included in this repo)
   4. Supplied target image background
 At any point, press Q to exit.

-# Guidelines
-For best results:
-1. Avoid blocking bright light, especially during background capture.
-2. Avoid changing light conditions.
-For prolonged use, it may be helpful to re-take the background as light conditions drift.

-# Community Contributions
-1. [@kevinlester](https://github.com/kevinlester/BGMv2-webcam-plugin-linux) added many realtime settings to the UI controls
-2. [@KostiaChorny](https://github.com/KostiaChorny/BGMv2-webcam-plugin-linux) added Windows OBS virtual camera support (not merged but please visit their fork)

-Thanks to [CK FreeVideoTemplates](https://www.youtube.com/watch?v=DHRUNWdf3ms) on YouTube for the seasonal video target background.